Jim McGreevey

-James Edward McGreevey (born August 6, 1957) is an American politician of the Democratic Party who served as the 52nd governor of New Jersey from 2002 until his resignation in 2004 amidst a sex scandal.
-He is the first openly gay person to serve as a state governor in the nation's history.
+James Edward McGreevey (born August 6, 1957) is an American politician who served as the 52nd governor of New Jersey from 2002 until his resignation in 2004 amidst a sex scandal.
+A member of the Democratic Party, he was the first openly gay person to serve as a state governor in the nation's history.

 McGreevey served in the New Jersey General Assembly from 1990 to 1992, as the 19th mayor of Woodbridge Township from 1991 to 2002, and in the New Jersey Senate from 1994 to 1998.
 He was the Democratic nominee for Governor of New Jersey in 1997, but was narrowly defeated by Republican incumbent Christine Todd Whitman.
 He ran for governor again in 2001 and was elected by a large margin.

 During his gubernatorial tenure, McGreevey—who was then married to Dina Matos—appointed Israeli national Golan Cipel as a Homeland Security advisor.
 The $110,000-per-year appointment was criticized due to Cipel's lack of qualifications, and Cipel later left McGreevey's staff.
 On August 12, 2004, following threats of a sexual harassment lawsuit from Cipel, McGreevey publicly acknowledged his homosexuality and stated that he had engaged in an extramarital relationship; he also announced that he would resign the governorship effective November 15, 2004.
 McGreevey later stated that he had had an affair with Cipel, but Cipel denied this claim.

 In 2006, following his departure from public office, McGreevey published a memoir entitled The Confession.
-He later pursued ordination in the Episcopal Church and obtained a Master of Divinity (M.Div.) degree from General Theological Seminary in New York City; however, the Episcopal Church declined to ordain him and he later returned to the Catholic Church.
+He later pursued ordination in the Episcopal Church and obtained a Master of Divinity (M.Div.) degree from General Theological Seminary in New York City; however, the Episcopal Church declined to ordain him, and he returned to the Catholic Church.
 In July 2013, McGreevey was appointed head of Jersey City's Employment & Training Program (JCETP).
 He served in that capacity until his 2019 termination.
 McGreevey serves as Executive Director of the New Jersey Reentry Corporation.
-He is a candidate in the 2025 Jersey City mayoral election.
+He was a candidate in the 2025 Jersey City mayoral election, losing to James Solomon.